-That said, students of the hard sciences, plus law and education, are more likely to live away from home, whereas students of the humanities and “soft” sciences like psychology have more trouble leaving the nest.
+That said, college students who study hard sciences, law, and education, are more likely to live away from home, whereas students of the humanities and “soft” sciences like psychology have more trouble leaving the nest.

 But a person’s independence is likely determined by a combination of what they study and the level of education they attain.
-Entry level jobs in STEM may pay as well as jobs held by PhDs in non-STEM fields.
+Entry level jobs in STEM may pay as well as jobs held by those with advanced degrees in non-STEM fields.
 Does that translate to more independence in living situation?

 To find out, we grouped our sample by highest degree attained and major (classified simply as STEM or non-STEM).
 The percent of each group living at home is displayed below.

 Having a graduate degree in any discipline matters more than having it in any particular one: those with master’s degrees – in STEM or not – live at home in the lowest numbers.